B12 8572 History

 By 1967 the B12 was in poor condition and in need of restoration and the loco began a 30 year trip around Europe which included visits to locations in the UK, Holland and East Germany.

-The work was begun at Sheringham and then Weybourne but progress was slow.
+The work was begun at Sheringham and then moved to Weybourne but progress was slow.
 The boiler was sent to Essex where the company restoring it went bust.
-The parts were them shipped to Holland and the East Germany.
+The parts were then shipped to Holland and the East Germany.
 Eventually it ended up in hundreds of bits at a works near Leipzig.
 With the reunification of Germany this company was sold off to a private company.
 The MG&N managed to convince the new management to continue with the restoration and the B12 returned North Norfolk in 1994.

 You can read the full story of the resoration in Benjamin Boggis and Steve Allen’s article